pts/minilibc686/README.md

   * musl (`zig cc -target i386-linux-musl -Os`) is 15548 bytes after stripping

+How is this possible?

+* Most of the code is optimized for size manually.
+* The design is simplified, many standard C features are dropped (e.g. a FILE* can't be opened for both reading and writing, printf(3) doesn't support floating point numbers).
+* C compilers and linkers are run with flags to generate shorter code.
+* Most initialization (.init and .fini) is skipped, the corresponding infrastructure is not present.
+* Dependencies between .o files is kept small and in check (e.g. by using stdin, you won't get stdout or fopen(3) or fclose(3)).
+* The linker is instructed not to generate most of the (unnecessary) ELF headers.
+* A custom stripping step is used to remove bloat from the executable (e.g.
+  ELF section headers are removed, only program headers remain).

 The following components are included:

 * elf0.inc.nasm, a NASM library for creating ELF-32 executables written in